ppy/osu-wiki/news/2017-11-28-beatmap-spotlights-october-2017.md

 ## Past Spotlights results

 Congratulations to the winners of the September 2017 Spotlights.
-They receive one month of supporter status for their efforts!
+They will receive one month of supporter status for their efforts!

 + **osu!:** [Toy](https://osu.ppy.sh/u/2757689)
 + **osu!taiko:** [asuasu_yura](https://osu.ppy.sh/u/2875968)